-When using Table Store SDKs, you must construct a client and then call the client API to access the Table Store service.
-The client API functions are similar to the RESTful API provided by Table Store.
+When you use Tablestore SDKs, you must create a client and then call the client API to access Tablestore.
+The client API provides the same functions as the RESTful API provided by Tablestore.

-Once a synchronous API call is completed, the request has been executed.
-You can call synchronous APIs to learn about the various functions of Table Store.
-Compared to synchronous APIs, asynchronous APIs provide greater flexibility.
-If you have high performance requirements, you can choose between the use of asynchronous APIs and multithreading, depending on your business needs.
+Tablestore SDKs offers two client types: SyncClient and AsyncClient.
+SyncClient is designed for synchronous operations and AsyncClient is for asynchronous operations.
+After a synchronous operation is called, the service request succeeds.
+You can call synchronous operations to learn more about the various functions of Tablestore.
+Compared with synchronous operations, asynchronous operations provide greater flexibility.
+If you have high requirements for performance, you can choose between the use of asynchronous operations and multithreading as needed.

-- Use the default configuration to create a SyncClient.
+- Use the default configurations to create a SyncClient.

 final String endPoint = ""; final String accessKeyId = ""; final String accessKeySecret = ""; final String instanceName = ""; SyncClient client = new SyncClient(endPoint, accessKeyId, accessKeySecret, instanceName);

-- Use custom configuration to create a SyncClient.
+- Use the custom configurations to create a SyncClient.

 // ClientConfiguration provides multiple configuration items.
-Commonly used items are listed as follows.
-ClientConfiguration clientConfiguration = new ClientConfiguration(); // Set the connection establishment time-out. clientConfiguration.setConnectionTimeoutInMillisecond(5000); // Set the socket time-out. clientConfiguration.setSocketTimeoutInMillisecond(5000); // Set the retry policy.
-If this is not set, the default retry policy is used. clientConfiguration.setRetryStrategy(new AlwaysRetryStrategy()); SyncClient client = new SyncClient(endPoint, accessId, accessKey, instanceName, clientConfiguration);
+Only the most commonly used items are listed.
+ClientConfiguration clientConfiguration = new ClientConfiguration(); // Configure the timeout period for establishing a connection. clientConfiguration.setConnectionTimeoutInMillisecond(5000); // Configure the timeout period for the socket connection. clientConfiguration.setSocketTimeoutInMillisecond(5000); // Configure a retry policy.
+If you do not configure any policy, the default retry policy is used. clientConfiguration.setRetryStrategy(new AlwaysRetryStrategy()); SyncClient client = new SyncClient(endPoint, accessId, accessKey, instanceName, clientConfiguration);

-We recommend that multiple threads use the same OTSClient object.
+- We recommend that you use the same OTSClient object to perform multithreading tasks.